MatterHackers/MatterControl/.github/ISSUE_TEMPLATE/submit_profile.md

 NEXT STEPS:

-Send an email to support@matterhackers.com with this issue number, after you create the issue, so we can send you a $15 gift code if your profile is accepted.
-Profiles must be complete, not currently part of MatterContol and have some market presence.
+After you create this issue; send an email to support@matterhackers.com with its issue number.
+If your profile is accepted we will send you a $15 gift code for MatterHackers.com.
+Profiles must be complete, not currently part of MatterContol and have some market demand.
 Approval will be at the sole discretion of MatterHackers.

 You can find more information at: https://forums.matterhackers.com/topic/7467/creating-new-profiles